geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 > This is an example of missing text.
 Hover over <span data-tippy="Text missing" class="red">[ . . . ]</span> to see comment.

-Contributions not included in the Gell Collection are coloured grey in the list of authors:
+Contributions not preserved in the Gell Collection are coloured grey in the list of authors:

 > <span class="grey">Sonnet to a Friend → Mrs Maxwell</span>